-- How Do I Change the Target Rate of Weight Loss?
+- Change Your Target Rate of Weight Loss

 - Does It Matter If I Measure In mg/dL or mmol/L?

-- How Can I Add My Trigger Value to My Meter?
+- Add Your Trigger Value to Your Meter

-- What Is The ‘Upper Limit’ On the Hourly Glucose Chart?
+- The ‘Upper Limit’ On the Hourly Glucose Chart

 - Can I Reset My Trigger?